 \section{Introduction}

-Over the last thirty years the AdS/CFT correspondence, in its weak formulation the duality of a conformal quantum field theory in $d$ dimensions and gravity in a $d+1$ dimensional Anti-de Sitter spacetime \cite{Maldacena:1997re}, has proven to be a very powerful tool for many different research fields, ranging from condensed matter physics in low-dimensional systems to quantum gravity in extended space-times.
+Over the last thirty years the AdS/CFT correspondence, in its weak formulation the duality of a conformal quantum field theory in $d$ dimensions and gravity in a $d+1$ dimensional anti-de Sitter spacetime \cite{Maldacena:1997re}, has proven to be a very powerful tool for many different research fields, ranging from condensed matter physics in low-dimensional systems to quantum gravity in extended space-times.
 Within this vast range of physics applications, the fluid gravity duality provides an exceptionally useful perspective on problems in fluid dynamics by mapping them to gravity \cite{Bhattacharyya:2007vjd}.
 In this context one of the most noteworthy advances was to understand the important role anomalies may play in hydrodynamics \cite{Erdmenger:2008rm,Banerjee:2008th,Landsteiner:2011cp,Son:2009tf,Jensen:2012kj,Golkar:2012kb,Jensen:2013kka,Jensen:2013rga}, which relied on, or were guided by computations in holography.
 They yield anomalous transport phenomena, such as the chiral vortical effect \cite{Kharzeev:2015znc} or the chiral magnetic effect \cite{Fukushima:2008xe}, and holography provides a powerful framework to study the effects of anomalies on dynamics of strongly coupled field theories.
-Through the holographic duality, solutions to the Einstein-Maxwell-Chern-Simons theory are mapped to states in a CFT coupled to a $U(1)$ gauge theory with an 't Hooft anomaly. \\ Related to the discussion of anomalous resonance \cite{Ammon:2017ded,Haack:2018ztx,Waeber:2024ilt,Meiring:2023wwi,Ammon:2020rvg} are quantum time crystals \cite{Wilczek:2012jt}, i.e. systems which violate time translation symmetry and whose ground state shows a periodic time dependence.
+Through the holographic duality, solutions to the Einstein-Maxwell-Chern-Simons theory are mapped to states in a CFT coupled to a $U(1)$ gauge theory with a 't Hooft anomaly. \\ Related to the discussion of anomalous resonance \cite{Ammon:2017ded,Haack:2018ztx,Waeber:2024ilt,Meiring:2023wwi,Ammon:2020rvg} are quantum time crystals \cite{Wilczek:2012jt}, i.e. systems which violate time translation symmetry and whose ground state shows a periodic time dependence.
 Soon after they were proposed, no-go theorems were discovered \cite{Watanabe:2014hea}, nonetheless, the ability to create driven time crystals, or construct approximate time crystals with long-lived excitations, or circumvent the no-go theorems in holographic theories, due to the semi-classical nature of the large $N$ limit, fostered a vast field of research that we can only partially summarize here.